jpelpuo/slate-app-backend/README.md

-# Backed for slate app
+# Backend for slate app